 Where does this leave you?
 Apparently, it means standing around a lot, hoping that a cute, age-appropriate, interested single guy happens upon you at the bar, the market, college, the gym, restaurants, parks, and airplanes.

 As to where you meet men, yes, there’s one place that’s more effective in making introductions than 100 visits to Whole Foods and Art History class combined.

 It’s called Match, OKCupid, Bumble, Hinge, and Tinder.
 It’s open 24 hours a day.
 And it costs a lot less than getting on a plane and hoping to sit next to a 45-year-old eligible bachelor.
-(To be clear, this isn’t an endorsement of any specific online dating site or dating app, but rather an endorsement of online dating in general)
+(To be clear, this isn’t an endorsement of any specific online dating site or dating app, but rather an endorsement of online dating and dating apps in general)